Quantized Conductance by Accelerated Electrons: Concluding remarks

 \section{Concluding remarks}

 In summary, we have derived the quantized conductance from the accelerated electron model.
-In this model, the fundamental feature of quantized conductance is that a finite amount of time is necessary to carry electric charges by electrons in a uniformly accelerated motion.
+In this model, the fundamental property of the quantized conductance is that a finite amount of time is required to carry electric charges by electrons in a uniformly accelerated motion.
 As a result, the quantized conductance is an intrinsic property of a 1D ballistic conductor.
-We also argue that the finite conductance does not require a finite amount of dissipation in the form of Joule heat, because the work done by the electric field is used to increase the kinetic energy of electrons.
-Thus, this is a system with no energy loss.
+We also discuss the possibility that the finite conductance does not require a finite amount of dissipation in the form of Joule heat, because the work done by the electric field is used to increase the kinetic energy of the electrons.
+Thus, it is an energy-loss-free system.
 As a comparison with a realistic model, we discuss the similarity between a QPC and an hourglass.
-We have shown that the node spacings in the coherent electron flows emitted from QPCs agree with the de-Broglie wavelength derived from this model.
-Furthermore, using the relationship between the wavenumber of electrons and the applied DC bias $V_\mathrm{sd}$ across a QPC, we have succeeded in reproducing the peculier SBE lines observed in association with the 0.7 anomaly.
+We have shown that the nodal spacings in the coherent electron flows emitted by QPCs are consistent with the de-Broglie wavelength derived from this model.
+Furthermore, using the relationship between the wavenumber of electrons and the applied DC bias $V_\mathrm{sd}$ across a QPC, we were able to reproduce the peculier SBE lines observed in association with the 0.7 anomaly.
 Consequently, the 0.7 anomaly is understood as a perturbation gap between the Rashba SOI splitting dispersion curves at $k=0$.